Lecture from: 23.09.2025 | Video: Video ETHZ

 Models are Maps

-- Exogenous Variables: The inputs we take as given.
-Their values are determined outside the model.
 This creates a clear cause-and-effect structure: exogenous variables drive the endogenous outcomes.
-To isolate these effects, we often employ the ceteris paribus assumption, “all other things being equal”, changing only one exogenous variable at a time to see its impact.
+To isolate these effects, the ceteris paribus assumption is often employed, “all other things being equal”, changing only one exogenous variable at a time to observe its impact.

 Our First Model: The Circular-Flow Diagram